xmlnsgit/FitbitWidget/README.md

-# Android Widget With Compose
+# Android Widget for Fitbit AZM

 This project sets up a widget in Android using Jetpack Compose Glance.
+It connects to fitbit API to refresh the fitbit active zone minutes for the last 7 days.

-# Set up secrets.properties with Fitbit API credentials
+# Set up

+## Create a secret.properties file in the root of your project.

 FITBIT_CLIENT_ID=XXXXXX
 FITBIT_CLIENT_SECRET=